-Personal Services: Establishments primarily engaged in providing services, including the care of persons or their apparel.
-This includes cleaning and garment services, repair services (not otherwise listed), linen supply, diaper service, coin-operated laundries, photographic studios, beauty shops, barber shops, shoe repair, spas, clothing rental, locker rental, opticians, and tailors.
+Personal Services: Establishments primarily engaged in providing services, including the care of a personpersons or his or hertheir apparel, such as, but not limited to,.
+This includes cleaning and garment services, which are deemed to be establishments for the mechanical cleaning of garments, articles or goods of fabric for retail customers, containing no more than 3,000 square feet of gross floor area, repair services (not otherwise listed).
+Iinen supply, diaper service, coin-operated laundries, carpet and upholstery cleaning, photographic studios, beauty shops, barber shops, shoe repair, steam baths, reducing salons and health clubs, travel agentspas, clothing rental, locker rental, porter service, optician opticians, and tailortailors.